y1zhou/knowledge-base/content/series/linear-algebra/6-matrix-trace/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder, or
 # fill the unsplash_id and the photo will be automatically retrieved.
 header_image:
-    caption: "" # Give credits here, or whatever captions you want to add (support markdown)
+    caption: "Night sky with stars." # Give credits here, or whatever captions you want to add (support markdown)
-    unsplash_id: "" # Unsplash ID of the picture
+    unsplash_id: "SGX0EAkJyqQ" # Unsplash ID of the picture
 ---

 The `trace` of a square matrix $\boldsymbol{A}: n \times n$ is the sum of the diagonals: